TiagooGomess/PLOG_PROJ1_2021/README.md

 		[[3],[3],[3],[3],[3],[1,2,2,2,0]],</br>
 		[[3],[3],[3],[3],[0,2,2,2,0,1],[3]]	] , 0

 ### Game State Visualization

-We print a board on screen with letters and numbers to indicate position, and in each cell we represent the color of the head of the list (piece on top of the stack ['W','B','G'], or no piece [  ]) and next to it a number that represents the score associated with the stack ( number of green pieces in the stack)
+We print a board on screen with letters and numbers to indicate position, and in each cell we represent the color of the head of the list (piece on top of the stack ['W','B','G'], or no piece [  ]) and next to it a number that represents the score associated with the stack (number of green pieces in the stack).

+For making the translation between the letters and numbers that are shown to the user and their real implementation, we make use of the `translate/2` predicate:

 ```prolog
 translate(0, ' W '). % white pyramid